The Break-Even Point in Retail

-The break-even point in your retail business is when the sales are equal to the expenses.
-There is no profit and no loss.
+The break-even point in your retail business is when sales are equal to expenses.
+At the break-even point, there is no profit and no loss.
 It is a very simple view of the retail business.
 The theory being that if you can get to break even, you can "cash flow" the business.

 For $, it would be, $10,000 ÷ (15/30) = $20,000 -or- $10,000 + 50% = $20,000